ranaswe2/influential-gene-finder/README.md

 # Features
 User Roles
 ## Admin
-Create, Read, Update and Delete User data as well as other information
+Create, Read, Update and Delete User data as well as other information (Default Activities of DRF Superuser)
 ## General Users
 1. Create Account and Access to Account
 * User registration by providing e-mail and necessary data